Skip to content

 How does a pawnbroker work?

-Secured loans are offered by pawnbrokers, mean you are lent money against your personal property (so that becomes your collateral.
+Secured loans are offered by pawnbrokers, which means you are lent money against your personal property (so that becomes your collateral).
 So, if you need to borrow money but can't get a traditional loan or credit card, a pawn shop can offer the perfect alternative.

 Once your pawned item has been valued and you have your loan offer, it's time to decide whether to take it or not.
 It's important to remember the loan offered won't be as high as the value of the item, as the pawnbroker needs to cover the storage charge, plus extra to compensate for the risk of defaulting on the loan.
 If you're able to, take some time to think about your offer before rushing in, especially for particularly valuable items.
 And make sure to read the pre-contractual information either in-store or online before you sign — it's important to know what you're getting into.